arei/npmbox/README.md

 99% of the time this occurs is because the npmbox didn't get some resource that npmunbox is looking for and cannot find in the npmbox file.
 This happens.
 There are TONS of edge cases that npmbox misses.
 Two worth nothing:
   * Some packages reference git repos instead of npm packages.
 This has been fixed as of version 3.0 of npmbox.
 Very exciting.
-  * Packages that execute external scripts that call out to git repos or npm are entirely outside of the controll of npmbox.
+  * Packages that execute external scripts that call out to git repos or npm are entirely outside of the control of npmbox.
 Not much we can do about that.

 3).
 When I run the command described above to install npmbox on my offline machine I get an error.